valentinaschueller/aoscm-experiments/README.md

 - `plot_top_version_comparison.ipynb`: Produces Figs. 10 and 11 in the paper
 - `plot_top_ensemble.ipynb`: Produces Fig. 12 in the paper
 - `plot_top_coupling_error.ipynb`: Produces Fig. 13 in the paper
+- `top_const_albedo_ensemble.py`: Runs the TOP ensemble for the case where the albedo parameterization returns a constant albedo and computes some simple statistics regarding the SWR termination

 ## Other files